sivanitski/alis_vue_project_library/README.md

 We opted to use vue 2.x and not vue 3.x because we rely on and encourage the use of a vuetify to decrease iteration cycle time, and speed up dev.
 For the same reason javascript is favoured over typescript.

 ## Getting started
-1. Fork repo to your personal github.
+1. Fork the template repo to your personal github.
-2. Clone repo to local environment.
+2. Clone the forked repo into your local environment.
 3. Install dependencies.
 ```
 cd ./vue_component_template_repo/src